Institute of Engineering and Technology

-Institute of Engineering and Technology, Lucknow (IET, Lucknow) is a state government-funded technical institute in Lucknow, Uttar Pradesh, India.
-It is a constituent college of Dr. A.P.J.
-Abdul Kalam Technical University (erstwhile Uttar Pradesh Technical University).
+Institute of Engineering and Technology, Lucknow (IET, Lucknow) is a state government-funded technical institute located in Lucknow, Uttar Pradesh, India.
+The institute was established in 1984 as the Faculty of Engineering of the University of Lucknow, and was subsequently reorganised as an independent institute.
+It is autonomous in nature and has been affiliated to Dr. A.P.J.
+Abdul Kalam Technical University since 2000.

 History

 IET was established by the government of Uttar Pradesh in 1984, for imparting technical education.
 The institute is fully financed by Uttar Pradesh Government and is being administered by the executive committee of Dr. A.P.J.
 Abdul Kalam Technical University.

 The institute is fully residential.
 The institute was formerly affiliated (1984–2000) to the University of Lucknow and from 2000 to 2012 to Uttar Pradesh Technical University.
-The institute had been a constituent college of Gautam Buddh Technical University(2010–2012).
+The institute had been a constituent college of Gautam Buddh Technical University (2010–2012).
 Currently it is under Dr. A.P.J.
-Abdul Kalam Technical University(2015–present).
+Abdul Kalam Technical University (2015–present).
 It is an autonomous Institute, recognized by AICTE and is NBA accredited.

 IET Lucknow, started on 19 November 1984, began with the Faculty of Engineering and Technology of Lucknow University.
 Initially, it offered a B.Tech. degree in three branches - Computer Science, Electrical and Electronics.
 Within a year, two more branches - Civil and Mechanical - were introduced.
 Apart from this it has included Information Technology and Chemical branches as well.
 It has an MBA, M.TECH. and MCA course as well.

 The campus was constructed by Uttar Pradesh Rajkiya Nirman Nigam Ltd (UPRNN) on a 100 acre plot purchased from the Lucknow Development Authority.
 UPRNN constructed a substation, academic block, eight boys' hostels, four girls' hostel and nearly 70 residences.
 LDA provided its support for construction of external roads, electric supply, drainage and sewage.